IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 topic are marked by a check mark.
 The keywords in the topwords of a foreign topic are label by the number of the keyword topic.

-Table @ref(tab:tabtw) documents the resulting 20 topwords for each topic with the keywords marked by a check mark.
+The table above documents the resulting 20 topwords for each topic with the keywords marked by a check mark.
 As seen, the most keywords are under the top 20, giving appropriate assistance to the topic extraction.
 The keyword, which are also under the top twenty in a foreign topic are